-Picking out my favorite books of the year is one of the things I like best.
+Picking out my favorite books of 2012 is one of the things I like best.

 Also, looking back over the books I read makes for a fun time seeing different trends in my year.
 This year?
 The year of non-fiction, for sure.

 But I’m also happy to see some historical fiction, a couple of realistic fiction titles, some YA and middle grade books, and some delightful fluff.